taivop/awesome-data-annotation/README.md

 Contributing: I gladly accept additions to the lists below; please submit an issue or pull request with any updates.

+***Just looking for a recommendation of the one best open source annotation tool?*** Me and several other people in industry and academia have independently found [**CVAT**](https://github.com/opencv/cvat) to be the best choice for Computer Vision tasks.

 # Annotation tools
 ## Image / video
 ### Open source